-People who experience anhedonia have lost interest in activities they used to enjoy and have a decreased ability to feel pleasure.
+Anhedonia describes a reduced interest in activities an individual used to enjoy.
 It’s a core symptom of major depressive disorder, but it can also be a symptom of other mental health disorders.
-Some people who experience anhedonia don’t have a mental disorder.

-Social anhedonia is a disinterest in social contact and a lack of pleasure in social situations.
+Social anhedonia is often defined as an increased disinterest in all aspects of interpersonal relationships and a lack of pleasure in social situations.
 Physical anhedonia is an inability to feel tactile pleasures such as eating, touching, or sex.

 - social withdrawal

 - a lack of relationships or withdrawal from previous relationships

 - less of an interest in previous hobbies

 - a loss of libido or a lack of interest in physical intimacy